 Occurring as a result of non-resolved acute pulmonary embolism, the diagnosis of CTEPH is often missed or delayed.
 This lecture reviews the pathophysiology of CTEPH, describes appropriate workup and screening, instructs on optimal preoperative evaluation and postoperative care associated with thromboendarterectomy, and identifies specific measures that can be taken to optimize outcomes over the long-term.
 View listing of speakers

-Designed for cardiovascular and pulmonary specialists, this presentation reviews the current diagnostic workup for PAH; assesses the benefits and limitations of standard imaging tools such as basic echocardiography, as well as newer modalities such as magnetic resonance imaging; demonstrates the core value of right heart catheterization (including vasodilator testing) as the diagnostic gold standard; summarizes the benefits and limitations of basic treatment; and outlines the key features of an effective collaborative approach between front-line clinicians and those at referral centers.
+Designed for cardiovascular and pulmonary specialists, this case-based presentation reviews the current diagnostic workup for PAH; assesses the benefits and limitations of standard imaging tools such as echocardiography, as well as newer modalities such as magnetic resonance imaging; demonstrates the core value of right heart catheterization (including vasodilator testing) as the diagnostic gold standard; and summarizes the benefits and limitations of cardiac imaging tools in assessing the effects of PAH treatments acutely and over the long term.
 View listing of speakers